gmarupilla/trialflow-agro/paper/paper.md

 ## State of the Field
 Several statistical tools are used in agricultural research, including:
-- PyMC and Stan for Bayesian modeling,
+- PyMC for Bayesian modeling \citep{pymc},
+- Stan for probabilistic modeling \citep{stan},
-- Statsmodels for regression and ANOVA workflows,
+- Statsmodels for regression and ANOVA workflows \citep{seabold2010statsmodels},
-- lme4 (R) for mixed-effects modeling,
+- lme4 for mixed-effects modeling in R \citep{bates2015lme4},
-- proprietary agronomic tools used within industry.
+- ASReml for linear mixed models in plant and animal breeding \citep{asreml}.

 While these frameworks offer powerful modeling abstractions, they do not provide the domain-specific workflow needed for reproducible agricultural trial analysis: standardized